Tuition & Financial Aid

 A complete list of School of Social Work scholarships as well as a number of external scholarship opportunities can be found on our Scholarship Opportunities Webpage.

 Each academic year, the School of Social Work offers a number of Graduate Assistant opportunities.
-These are part-time jobs working with a faculty or staff member on various projects that support the academic, research, and program needs of the school.
+These are part-time, hourly-paid positions in which students work with a faculty or staff member on various projects that support the academic, research, and program needs of the school.